Embed This Data

 - GDP (PPP):

 - FDI Inflow:

-The top income tax rate is 40 percent, and the top corporate tax rate has been reduced to 17 percent.
-Other taxes include a value-added tax (VAT) and an interest tax.
-The overall tax burden equals 7.9 percent of total domestic income.
-Government spending is equivalent to 22.4 percent of GDP.
-The budget balance has fallen into deficit, and public debt is about 40 percent of GDP.
-The government has proposed tax reform to close the budget deficit.
+The top personal income tax rate has been raised to 45 percent.
+The top corporate tax rate is 17 percent.
+Other taxes include a value-added tax and an interest tax.
+The overall tax burden equals 12.3 percent of total domestic income.
+Government spending has amounted to 18.7 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.9 percent of GDP.
+Public debt is equivalent to 38.3 percent of GDP.

 The overall freedom to conduct business is relatively well protected under the transparent regulatory environment.
 The nonsalary cost of employing a worker is low, but regulations on work hours are not flexible.
 Taiwan law mandates price controls on electricity and salt, and the government regulates prices for fuels and pharmaceutical products.
 Other prices are determined largely by the market.